rithikKsingh/solidity_tut/solidity_questions_coding/FundMe/ReadMe.md

 If the underscore `_` were placed before the `require` statement, the function's logic would execute first, followed by the `require` check, which is not the intended use case.

+---
+### Optimizing Variables

+The variables `owner` and `minimumUSD` are set one time and they never change their value: `owner` is assigned during contract creation, and `minimumUSD` is initialized at the beginning of the contract.

+### Evaluating the FundMe Contract

+We can evaluate the gas used to create the contract by deploying it and observing the transaction in the terminal.
+In the original contract configuration, we spent almost 859,000 gas.

+### Constant

+To reduce gas usage, we can use the keywords `constant` and `immutable`.
+These keywords ensure the variable values remain unchanged.

+We can apply these keywords to variables assigned once and never change.
+For values known at **compile time**, use the `constant` keyword.
+It prevents the variable from occupying a storage slot, making it cheaper and faster to read.

+Using the `constant` keyword can save approximately 19,000 gas, which is close to the cost of sending ETH between two accounts.

+> 🗒️ **NOTE**:br
+> Naming conventions for `constant` are all caps with underscores in place of spaces (e.g., `MINIMUM_USD`).

+> 🚧 **WARNING**:br
+> Converting the current ETH gas cost to USD, we see that when ETH is priced at 3000 USD, defining `MINIMUM_USD` as a constant costs 9 USD, nearly 1 USD more than its public equivalent.

+### Immutable

+While `constant` variables are for values known at compile time, `immutable` can be used for variables set at deployment time that will not change(i.e you set them only once).
+The naming convention for `immutable` variables is to add the prefix `i_` to the variable name (e.g., `i_owner`).

+Comparing gas usage after making `owner` an `immutable` variable, we observe similar gas savings to the `constant` keyword.